 Kyla Toomey is a ceramic artist and teacher.
 (You can see examples of her work in the image above!)
 She studied her art as an undergrad and in grad school, and she’s made a living with it ever since.
 Wait a minute.
 Being an artist?
 As a career?
 What madness is this?!?!
 Turns out, choosing art as your college major and profession is not so crazy.

 When I think about the number of times people have questioned my being an artist and how I make a living...it’s a little ridiculous.

 All of these questions and comments are tied to the notion of the “starving artist.”
 And while there are unique and challenging realities to choosing art as a career, I find most people aren’t aware of how realistic it can be.
 You learn skills as an artist that can transfer into the career of your choosing.
 And “making it” as an artist doesn’t have to be becoming the next Picasso.

-And whether you’re learning your art in a traditional college setting, an apprenticeship or internship, or creating work on your own, you’ll gain an ability to communicate clearly about what is directly in front of you.
-You not only communicate through your art; you will inevitably have to talk or write about your art (especially as a college student in the arts).
+And whether you’re learning your art in a traditional college setting, apprenticeship, or internship, or you're creating work on your own, you’ll also gain an ability to communicate clearly about what is in front of you.
+You will inevitably have to talk or write about your art (especially as a college student in the arts).
 And strong communication skills are also incredibly important in life and work.

 Being an artist is like owning a small business

 You might work crazy, long, and/or unpredictable hours.
 There is often a sense of instability.
-Not to mention the emotional aspect of putting this piece of yourself out there for the world to judge. . . .
+Not to mention the emotional aspect of putting this piece of yourself out there for the world to judge.
 But being an artist becomes a part of everything you do.
 It all becomes normalized after a while (though it still might seem unconventional when you talk to your friends with “traditional” jobs).

 To get to where I am in my career, I had to work hard.
 For me, a normal week might mean spending 80 hours in the ceramic studio making work, and this doesn’t include the time I spend outside the studio doing things to promote and manage my work.
 But if that sounds crazy, keep in mind that being an artist in our society is not so different than any other small business owner; the costs and benefits are complicated.
-Ultimately what I get from this career is the ability to work for myself, to be in control of my own life, doing something I love, and that’s worth it to me.
+Ultimately what I get from this career is the ability to work for myself, to be in control of my life, doing something I love.
+That’s worth it to me.